 You can also modify the design of these larger DIY self-watering pots to grow a wider range of plants such as those that require a much wetter soil.
 Some plants that can grow in very wet soil are aquatic marginal plants and bog plants.
 This includes a lot of edible aquatic plants such as water chestnuts, water celery, water parsley, watercress, water spinach (kangkong), duck potatoes (arrowhead) and many others.

-The modification is quite simple - if don’t put in an overflow hole it will flood and stay wet, but look like a regular plant in a pot without any standing water that will attract mosquitos.
+The modification is quite simple – if don’t put in an overflow hole it will flood and stay wet, but look like a regular plant in a pot without any standing water that will attract mosquitoes.

 To make the design more flexible, you can put a tap in the overflow so you can use it with the tap open for plants with regular water requirements and with the tap closed so it floods for water and bog plants.